khanhptnk/yrc/docs/source/tutorials/new_algo.rst

 1. Implement the Algorithm
 --------------------------

-We implement the ``AskEveryKAlgorithm`` class, which is a subclass of ``yrc.core.Algorithm``, along with its configuration dataclass, as follows:
+We first implement the ``AskEveryKAlgorithm`` class, which is a subclass of ``yrc.core.Algorithm``, along with its configuration dataclass:

 .. code-block:: python